vinceandrewloverez/vinceandrewloverez/README.md

 # Hi, I'm Vince 👨🏽‍💻

-Hi!
-I'm Vince from Las Vegas Models.
-I'm an Information Technology student specializing in Business Analytics.
+I'm an Information Technology student specializing in Business Analytics. a passionate individual with a knack for creativity and a love for learning.
+I thrive on exploring new ideas, solving complex problems, and connecting with people from all walks of life.
 Do you have questions?
-Please email me so we can arrange a personal entropy.
+Please email or contact me so we can arrange a personal entropy.
 Thanks!

 <br>